nathanMcL/nathanMcL.github.io/ReadMe.md

 #### GPT 4o

-GPT 4o (model: ) is good.
-I think the model has good interptertation of `message` context.
-I am excited to see if I can get the output to be related to my experiecnces in a way that if someone were to inquire, reads as if I were just asked.
-Even though the responce is *AI*.
-If the `message=[...]` context gets more aligned to generate what I could consider authentic to my experiences, ***then*** if someone "clicks" on the `Me` `Orb` the generated output (in theory) could be an exceptable responce if the AI output that was provided was to a social media account or a job board URL...
-I have some interesting ideas for changing the responce based off the URL source. <br>
+GPT 4o (model: gpt-4o-2024-08-06) is good.
+I think the model has a good interpretation of `message` context.
+I am excited to see if I can get the output to be related to my experiences in a way that, if someone were to inquire, reads as if I were just asked.
+Even though the response is *AI*.
+If the `message=[...]` context gets more aligned to generate what I could consider authentic to my experiences, ***then*** if someone "clicks" on the `Me` `Orb`, the generated output (in theory) could be an acceptable response. <br>
+Next, how can I get the `About` `Me` output to generate a different response depending ***”if”***:<br>
+-	 The link was shared on a social media account, job board URL…

 So, then what's up with the `Pay Wall`?<br>